SAP-samples/sme-partner-reference-application/Tutorials/51-S4HC-Integration.md

     ```
     > Note: Without delegation, the remote entities return the error code 500 with message "SQLITE_ERROR: no such table" (local testing).

-2. Set the virtual element `createS4HCProjectEnabled` to control the visualization of the action to create projects dynamically in the read-event of author readings:
+2. Determine the connected backend systems and get system name in the before-read event of author readings:
     ```javascript
-    if (each.projectID) {
+    // Check connected backend systems
+    srv.before("READ", "AuthorReadings", async (req) => {
+        // S4HC
+        S4HCIsConnectedIndicator = await reuse.checkDestination(req,"s4hc");
+        S4HCSystemName           = await reuse.getDestinationDescription(req,"s4hc-url");
+    });
+    ```
+    > Note: The reuse function *getDestinationDescription* in file [reuse.js](../Applications/author-readings-mt/srv/reuse.js), returns the destination description from BTP consumer subaccount.

+3. Set the virtual element `createByDProjectEnabled` to control the visualization of the action to create projects dynamically in the after-read event of author readings and pass on the project system name:
+    ```javascript
+    // Update project system name and visibility of the "Create Project"-button if (authorReading.projectID) {
-        each.createS4HCProjectEnabled = false;
+        authorReading.createS4HCProjectEnabled = false;
-    } else {
+        if(authorReading.projectSystem == 'S4HC') authorReading.projectSystemName = S4HCSystemName;
+    }else{
-        each.createS4HCProjectEnabled = true;
+        authorReading.createS4HCProjectEnabled = S4HCIsConnectedIndicator;
     }
     ```